SenSE-Lab-OSU/YAMS/doc/data_extraction.md

 2. Navigate to the **🛠️ Data Extractor** tab.
 3. In the **Input directory** field, specify the folder containing the raw binary files.
 4. In the **Output directory** field, specify where the extracted CSV files should be saved.
+5. (Uncommon) Check "legacy sampling rate" box if the data was collected on a older firmware version.
+Do NOT check this box if using firmware >- 4.5.3.
-5. Once all fields are completed, click the **Extract raw data** button to begin the process.
+6. Once all fields are completed, click the **Extract raw data** button to begin the process.

 ## Expected Input Structure